 Terms & Conditions

-P.1 SCOPE OF APPLICATION: These General Terms and Conditions shall apply to all legal transactions of the SnapShot GmbH (Hereinafter referred to as Snapshot) with the customer.
+P.1 SCOPE OF APPLICATION: These General Terms and Conditions shall apply to all legal transactions of the Snapshot GmbH, Auerspergstraße 8, 5700 Zell am See, Austria, Reg.
+Nr.
+FN 391108i, (Hereinafter referred to as Snapshot) with the customer in connection with the Snapshot Marketplace.
 These Terms and Conditions shall also apply to other legal transactions if agreed between the contracting parties.
 If any individual agreements have been made in writing between the contracting parties, those individual agreements have priority over these general agreements on a case-by-case basis.

-P.2 ENTREPRENEUR BUSINESS: Snapshot only provides services to entrepreneurs.
-The customer declares himself to be an entrepreneur.
+P.3 ENTREPRENEUR BUSINESS: Snapshot only provides services to companies.
+The customer declares himself to be a company.

-A.1 CONTRACTUAL OBJECT: Snapshot grants the customer for use by the customer (and the hotels listed in Marketplace Order Confirmation to the Order’s Properties or added to the Marketplace Order Confirmation as agreed between the parties at a later time), a non-exclusive, revocable license limited to the term and to the purpose of the Marketplace Terms & Conditions to access and use Snapshot Marketplace indicated in the Marketplace Terms and Conditions, which is a specific software provided as a service for the hotel marketplace.
+Snapshot grants the customer for use by the customer, a non-exclusive, revocable license limited to the term and to the purpose of the Master Agreement to access and use Snapshot Marketplace indicated in the Agreement, which is a specific software provided as a service for the hotel marketplace.
 The customer may not sublicense the Marketplace unless the customer has received written permission from Snapshot.
-This license is automatically revoked in the event of the termination of the Marketplace Order Confirmation and can be revoked by Snapshot in the event of a breach of the Marketplace Terms and Conditions.
+This license is automatically revoked in the event of the Termination of the Master Agreement and can be revoked by Snapshot in the event of a breach of the Master Agreement by the customer.

-A.2 Snapshot Undertakings.
-Snapshot will provide the customer with access to the Marketplace and support the ongoing usage by the customer as indicated in the Marketplace Terms and Conditions.
+A.2 SNAPSHOT UNDERTAKINGS: Snapshot will provide the customer with access to the Marketplace and support the ongoing usage by the customer as indicated in the Agreement.
 Snapshot is free to decide where – and in particular from which computer center within the European Union – it renders its services for the customer.
-Additional services (e.g. implementation, customising and training) are performed by Snapshot at the customer’s request.
+Additional services (e.g. implementation, customizing and training) are performed by Snapshot at the customers’ request.

 A.5 DISCOUNT: The customer is not entitled to a discount deduction unless it has been pre-agreed.